 Who Wants a Subluxation-Free World?

-I appreciate their passion and I’m thankful that they are invested in a cause larger than themselves.
+I appreciate their passion and I’m thankful that they're invested in a cause larger than themselves.
 However, in their zeal to make the world a better place, chiropractors who make subluxations Public Enemy Number One, make three serious errors:

-3. Eliminating subluxations is the practice of medicine.
+3. Treating subluxations is the practice of medicine.

 Care to join me on a quick exploration of each?
 Perhaps in the process, greater clarity will emerge and an explanation for the current state of many chiropractic practices will be revealed.